 The DOT Drug Testing Panel: What's Actually Being Tested

 DOT drug tests follow a standardized 5-panel urine test.
 Not a 10-panel.
 Not a hair test.
 Not a saliva test.
 Five specific drug classes, tested via urine, period.
+The DOT requires exactly these 5 classes — no more, no less.
+Some employers add a 10-panel test as part of a separate company policy, but the DOT test is always these 5.
 Understanding what's being tested — and the process around it — helps you manage your program confidently.

 The 5 Drug Classes